-Forty-nine years after the founding of the Western Literature Association and Western American Literature, scholarship of the literary West is thriving in both quantity and quality.
+Fifty-one years after the founding of the Western Literature Association and Western American Literature, scholarship of the literary West is thriving in both quantity and quality.
 To honor outstanding, single-author scholarly books on the literature and culture of the American West, the Western Literature Association seeks nominations for the annual Thomas J. Lyon Book Award.
-Books qualifying for this monetary award will have a 2013 publication date.

 TO QUALIFY FOR THIS AWARD, BOOKS MUST